edwinwebb/pixi-seed/README.md

 Webpack with ES6 provides a more class based approach to Pixi.js development and allows you to include assets within your JS.
 [Reactman](https://www.npmjs.com/package/reactman) enables you to quickly add code to your project and the using Redux Stores helps keep your data in one place.

 The project comes with Render and Animation stores and a ScaledContainer to help work across multiple devices with a ‘best-fit’ rendering methodology.

-A basic loading screen has recently been added.
+The code contains demos for TweenJS and renderer update loops.

 ## V3 Updates
 * Change stores to REDUX /w ducks